ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var metaTags: [Components.Schemas.MetaTagModel]?
 ```

-The list of meta tags that have been added to the video
+A list of metadata tags associated with the video.

 - Remark: Generated from `#/components/schemas/VideoModel/metaTags`.